mishadynin/nonstdio/README.md

 You can read [the analysis of how the program works] (http://www.linkedlistnyc.org/archive/issue_084.html).&nbsp;
-It is slightly incomplete though: can you determine the maximum length of the message this "library" supports?&nbsp;  Hint: it is a function of the number of letters in the Latin alphabet.
+The analysis is slightly incomplete though: can you determine the maximum length of the message this "library" supports?&nbsp;  (Hint: it is a function of the number of letters in the Latin alphabet.)